TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Experimental Evaluation

-We visualize the decision boundary of the GAL, DVERGE and TRS ensembles for MNIST and CIFAR-10 in Figure~\ref{fig:boundary}.
-The dashed line is the negative gradient direction and the horizontal direction is randomly chosen which is orthogonal to the gradient direction.
-From the decision boundary of GAL ensemble, we can see that controlling only the gradient similarity will lead to a very non-smooth model decision boundary and thus harm the model robustness.

-From the comparison of DVERGE and TRS ensemble, we find that DVERGE ensemble tends to be more robust along the gradient direction especially on CIFAR-10, (i.e. the distance to the boundary is larger and sometimes even larger than along the other random direction).
-This may be due to the reason that DVERGE is essentially performing adversarial training for different base models and therefore it protects the adversarial (gradient) direction.
-Thus, DVERGE performs better against weak attacks which only consider the gradient direction (e.g. FGSM on CIFAR-10).
-On the other hand, we find that TRS training yields a smoother model along different directions than DVERGE, which leads to more consistent predictions within a large neighborhood of an input.
-Thus, the TRS ensemble has higher robustness in different directions against strong attacks such as PGD attack.

-\textbf{Regularize the \emph{similarity loss} only.} We consider the case where we only apply our \emph{similarity loss} $\mathcal{L}_{\text{sim}}$ without \emph{model smoothness loss} $\mathcal{L}_{\text{smooth}}$ within the TRS (i.e. $\lambda_b=0$).
-The result is shown as ``Cos-only" in Table~\ref{tab:result1-mnist} and \ref{tab:result1-cifar}, and we observe that its whitebox robustness is much worse than standard TRS.
-This matches our intuition and theoretical results that only minimizing the gradient similarity cannot guarantee low adversarial transferability among base models and thus lead to low ensemble robustness.
+\textbf{Gradient similarity only vs. TRS.} To further verify our theoretical analysis on the sufficient condition of transferability as model smoothness, we consider only applying \emph{similarity loss} $\mathcal{L}_{\text{sim}}$ without \emph{model smoothness loss} $\mathcal{L}_{\text{smooth}}$ in TRS (i.e. $\lambda_b=0$).
+The result is shown as ``Cos-only'' method of Table~\ref{tab:result1}.
+We observe that the resulting whitebox robustness is much worse than standard TRS.
+This matches our theoretical analysis that \textit{only minimizing the gradient similarity cannot guarantee low adversarial transferability among base models} and thus lead to low ensemble robustness.
+In \Cref{adx:separate-effects-section}, we investigate the impacts of $\mathcal{L}_{\text{sim}}$ and $\mathcal{L}_{\text{smooth}}$ thoroughly, and we show that though $\mathcal{L}_{\text{smooth}}$ contribute slightly more, both terms are critical to the final ensemble robustness.

-\textbf{Comparison between Cos-$\ell_2$ and TRS.} To emphasis the importance of the local min-max training on the model smoothness loss, we train another version of TRS ensemble \cosll where we directly apply the $\ell_2$ regularization on $\|\nabla_x \ell_{\cF}\|_2$ and $\|\nabla_x \ell_{\cG}\|_2$.
-The results are shown in the ``Cos-$\ell_2$" column of Table~\ref{tab:result1-mnist} and \ref{tab:result1-cifar}.
-We observe that this simplified TRS ensemble achieves lower robustness accuracy compared with TRS, which implies the necessity of regularizing the gradient magnitude not only on local training points but also on their neighbourhood to ensure overall model smoothness.
+\textbf{$\ell_2$ regularizer only vs. Min-max model smoothing.} To emphasis the importance of our proposed min-max training loss on promoting the margin-wise model smoothness, we train a variant of TRS ensemble \cosll, where we directly apply the $\ell_2$ regularization on $\|\nabla_x \ell_{\cF}\|_2$ and $\|\nabla_x \ell_{\cG}\|_2$.
+The results are shown as ``Cos-$\ell_2$'' in Table~\ref{tab:result1}.
+We observe that Cos-$\ell_2$ achieves lower robustness accuracy compared with TRS, which implies the necessity of regularizing the gradient magnitude on not only the local training points but also their neighborhood regions to ensure overall model smoothness.